0xAX/linux-insides/Initialization/linux-initialization-1.md

 `phys_base` must match the first entry in `level2_kernel_pgt`.

-As final step of `__startup_64` function, we encrypt the kernel (if SME is active) and return the SME encryption mask to be used as a modifier for the initial page directory entry programmed into `cr3` register:
+As the final step of `__startup_64` function, we encrypt the kernel (if SME is active) and return the SME encryption mask to be used as a modifier for the initial page directory entry programmed into `cr3` register:

 ```C
 	sme_encrypt_kernel(bp);
 	return sme_get_me_mask();
 ```

-Now let's get back to assembly code.
-We prepare for next paragraph with following code:
+Now let's get back to the assembly code.
+We prepare for the next paragraph with following code:

 ```assembly
 	addq	$(early_top_pgt - __START_KERNEL_map), %rax
 	jmp 1f
 ```

-which adds physical address of `early_top_pgt` to `rax` register so that `rax` register contains sum of the address and the SME encryption mask.
+which adds physical address of `early_top_pgt` to `rax` register so that `rax` register contains the sum of the address and the SME encryption mask.

 That's all for now.
-Our early paging is prepared and we just need to finish last preparation before we will jump into kernel entry point.
+Our early paging is prepared and we just need to finish our last preparation before we will jump into kernel entry point.

 Last preparation before jump at the kernel entry point
 --------------------------------------------------------------------------------